The Newsletter Designer

 In the new version of the Newsletter Designer, you can also increase the top and bottom margin of the divider, relative to the content above and below it.
 Simply hover over the divider block to see the ruler then drag up or down to change the margin value in pixels:

 The spacer works just like the divider.
-The only exception is the lack of a visible image (there is no divider bar.)
+The only difference is the lack of a visible image (there is no visible divider bar.)
 It is useful for adding empty spaces or margins between your newsletter content.

 This tool has two main functions:

 - Add links to your social media pages, like Facebook, Twitter, and Google Plus